Assistant Professor of Business Analytics

 Describe your experiences working with people from diverse backgrounds, and explain how those experiences reflect your commitments to diversity, equity, and inclusion.

-First review of applications will begin on December 26, 2020 and will continue until a pool of qualified applicants is collected.
+Only complete applications submitted online will be considered.
+First review of applications will begin on November 9, 2021 and will continue until a pool of qualified applicants is collected.